bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We started up loose rock near the bottom of the slope, but it gave way to slabs near the top.
 After spending a few minutes on the south summit (both peaks have a register), we headed for the north summit.
 We were hot and wayworn, so we looked forward to a ridgewalk to the north peak.
 No such luck!
 We had to slowly work our way along most of the rugged ridge.
 The climb up the last several metres to the north peak was much more difficult than the south peak.

-Of our six-hour trip, we spent about half an hour in all on the summits.
+Of our six-hour trip, we spent about half an hour on the summits.
 For the descent from the north peak, we took a different route, but it was no easier.
 I think it rates a difficult scramble.
 The way down the west slope to the bottom was neither fast nor enjoyable.
 We worked our way around slabs and down loose rock until we reached Cotton Grass Pass and followed the trail back to the campsite.

 When we arrived at our camp at 8:30, we were greeted by swarms of mosquitoes.
 We cooked dinner while other parties, having long since dined, were retiring.
 When we did bed down, it was a long time before we could fall asleep because of the heat.
 The next morning we learned some campers were kept awake for an hour or two by porcupines mating nearby.
 Luckily we were far away enough not to hear them.